Springfields: Activities on the site

 At its peak the site employed 4000 people, but reduced demand and increased automation saw this fall to about 800 by 2020.

+In December 2022 Westinghouse received a £13 million grant from the UK government to explore the development of Uranium Conversion Services at the site.

+Protests

+Protests have been held at the site against the production of nuclear waste.
+In the 1980s there were also protests against apartheid, due to the use of uranium imported from Namibia.

 Future of the plant

-Manufacturing is scheduled to continue until 2023.
 Decommissioning activities have so far resulted in 87 buildings on the site having been fully demolished.
 A Clean Energy Technology Park (CETP) has been set up to encourage new companies to operate on the site.